Programme Synopsis

 Jonathan Gaunt | University of Manchester |

-Thomas Gehrmann | University of Zürich |
+Thomas Gehrmann | University of Zurich |

 Aude Gehrmann-De Ridder | ETH Zürich |

-Marco Guzzi | Kennesaw State Univeristy |
+Marco Guzzi | Kennesaw State University |

 Hofie Hannesdottir | Institute for Advanced Study |